Termication/alx-system_engineering-devops/0x19-postmortem/README.md

  Conduct a thorough code audit focusing on resource management, including file handles, threads, and database connections.
  Implement automated tests that simulate heavy database usage and monitor connection pool behavior.
  Schedule a post-incident review meeting to discuss the incident and ensure all team members are aware of the root cause and resolution.

+Make people want to read your postmortem

+# Postmortem: The Great Database Pool Party of 2024

+## Issue Summary:
+Duration: August 15, 2024, 10:00 AM - 12:30 PM (UTC)
+Impact: During the outage, 60% of users were left tapping their fingers, waiting for pages to load, while 25% were outright kicked out of the party with "Service Unavailable" errors.
+Our beloved web app and API were the culprits, making users feel like they were trying to enter an exclusive club with no more room.
+Root Cause: Our database was the bouncer, and it got overwhelmed when connections were sneaking in but never leaving.
+A connection leak in the application caused the database pool to overflow, leaving new connections waiting outside.

+## Timeline:
+10:00 AM - Alert!
+The DJ stopped the music.
+Monitoring showed our servers having a breakdown, with response times going through the roof.
+10:05 AM - On-call engineer ran to the rescue, checking logs and database stats.
+10:15 AM - Assumed cause: "Must be too many party crashers after our new feature drop!"
+More servers were added to handle the crowd.
+10:20 AM - The extra servers helped a bit, but the dance floor was still overcrowded.
+The issue persisted.
+10:40 AM - Misstep: We blamed the new feature for bringing in rowdy guests, but it was innocent.
+Time to escalate!
+11:00 AM - The database team was called in to handle the gate.
+They noticed the connection pool was packed tighter than a can of sardines.
+11:20 AM - Aha!
+The true troublemaker was found: connections were entering the pool and never leaving, like guests refusing to go home.
+12:00 PM - The fix was in: code was added to kick out idle connections, letting new guests (connections) in.
+12:30 PM - The party resumed, and the system was back to grooving as usual.

+## Root Cause and Resolution:
+Root Cause: Our application had a "connection hoarder" problem.
+It was grabbing database connections but not letting them go after it was done with them.
+This led to a connection pool filled to the brim, and no new connections could get in, causing the system to slow down and eventually freeze up.
+Resolution: The fix was simple but crucial: we added a line of code to ensure that every connection left the pool after the app was done with it.
+Like a good host, the application now politely shows connections the door when their time is up.

+## Corrective and Preventative Measures:
+Lessons Learned:
+Always make sure your connections know when it's time to leave.
+Monitor your database pool like a good bouncer, know when it's getting too full.
+Test your system under high load to make sure it can handle the crowd.
+### To-Do List:
+ Deploy the connection fix across all servers.
+ Set up monitoring alerts for pool overcrowding.
+ Review all code that handles resources (connections, files, threads) to avoid similar leaks.
+ Load-test the system with simulated high traffic to catch issues before they become real.

+We hope this postmortem gave you a few smiles amidst the technical talk.
+The "Great Database Pool Party" of 2024 was a lesson in connection management, and by tightening up our guest list, we're ensuring smoother operations in the future.